-The Hardy Zephrus series is available in a range of different models, including freshwater fly rods, all-water fly rods, and the two-handed Zephrus DH.
+The Hardy Zephrus series is available in a range of different models, including freshwater Zephrus, all-water Zephrus, and the two-handed Zephrus DH.
 The Zephrus range is the sort of fast action rod that is incredibly versatile on the water, across all distances and for all fly fishing techniques.

-The Hardy Zephrus Ultralite is different from the other Zephrus models due to its medium-fast action.
-By dialing down the speed and stiffness of the rod, you get more sensitivity and responsiveness as a result.
+The Zephrus Ultralite is different from the other Zephrus models due to its medium-fast action.
+By dialing down the speed and stiffness of the Zephrus Ultralite, you get more sensitivity and responsiveness as a result.
 So if you’ve been on the search for an excellent fly rod for delicate presentations and incredible accuracy, add the Zephrus Ultralite to your cart.

 Wraith Fly Rods

 When it comes to action, the Hardy Wraith AWS and the Hardy Wraith FWS take it to the next level!
-Both packing ultra-fast action, these fly rods can handle big flies, long distances, and strong winds, no problem.
-Both these fly rods come in with a high price of over $800, but if you’re looking for a premium fly rod, they don’t disappoint.
+Both packing ultra-fast action, these rod models can handle big flies, long distances, and strong winds, no problem.
+Both come in with a high price of over $800, but if you are looking for a premium fly rod, they don’t disappoint.

 Saltwater Fly Rods

 The Hardy Zephrus SWS is an impressive saltwater rod that packs plenty of power and can cut through strong winds.
 It comes with a high price, but for this price you get a super-strong butt section, loads of feel, and quick recovery.
-This durable rod, constructed from Sintrix 440 material, is up to any saltwater conditions.
+The Zephrus SWS is constructed from Sintrix 440 material, and is up to any saltwater conditions.